 Metsähovi

-The Metsähovi radio observatory is the only astronomical radio observatory in Finland.
-The observatory is a separate institute of the Aalto University School of Electrical Engineering, and it is located in Kirkkonummi, some 30 kilometres west of the Otaniemi campus.
-Metsähovi’s main instrument is the 14-metre radio telescope, which is used around the clock, every day of the year.
-Its observational data is used, e.g., for studying active galaxies, the Sun, and the rotation of the Earth.
+The Metsähovi Radio Observatory is the only astronomical radio observatory in Finland.
+The observatory is a separate institute of Aalto University, School of Electrical Engineering, and is located in Kirkkonummi, about 30 kilometres west of the Otaniemi campus.
+Metsähovi’s main instrument is the 14-metre radio telescope, which operates around the clock, every day of the year.
+Its observations are applied to studies such as active galaxies, the sun, and the Earth’s rotation.

 Telescope 1: